Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Results

-We further compare \textsc{Macomss} with several existing imputation methods listed in Section~\ref{sec: DST}.
+{ We further compare \textsc{Macomss} with PMM, RS, CART, BLR, and K-NN listed in Section~\ref{sec: DST}.
 We evaluate the imputation accuracy using NMSE, along with the corresponding AUC to assess the performance of downstream predictive tasks.
 The NMSEs and AUCs of different methods across 50 repeated experiments are presented in Figure~\ref{fig:performance-compare-EHR-2}.
-We observe that \textsc{Macomss} significantly outperforms PMM, RS, CART, and BLR in terms of NMSE (Panel~(A), (C), and (E) in Figure~\ref{fig:performance-compare-EHR-2}).
-This satisfactory imputation performance of \textsc{Macomss} leads to superior prediction accuracy for downstream classification tasks, as evidenced by the AUC results in Panels~(B), (D), and (F) of Figure~\ref{fig:performance-compare-EHR-2}.
-It is worth noting that the NMSE and AUC of K-NN are comparable to or slightly better than those of \textsc{Macomss}, which may be be caused by that the EHR data from different sources may not be significantly different.
-In such cases, K-NN provides suitable imputation of missing data using nearby samples with similar distributions.
+We observe that \textsc{Macomss} mostly outperforms other methods in terms of NMSE (Panel~(A), (C), and (E) in Figure~\ref{fig:performance-compare-EHR-2}).
+This satisfactory imputation performance of \textsc{Macomss} leads to superior prediction accuracy for downstream classification tasks, as evidenced by the AUC results in Panels~(B), (D), and (F) of Figure~\ref{fig:performance-compare-EHR-2}. }

+{ We also compute the runtime and memory usage benchmarks for the above methods using the DUHS dataset.
+For dataset of dimension $360 \times p$, with $p \in \{60, 90, 120\}$, we report the averaged runtime and memory consumption for each method in Table~\ref{tab:runtime_memory}, evaluated on a server with 2.10~GHz CPU cores and 208~GB of RAM.
+These results show that \textsc{Macomss} achieves favorable computational efficiency compared to other methods. }